Embry–Riddle Aeronautical University, Prescott: Academics

 The programs in aeronautics, air traffic management, applied meteorology, and aerospace studies are certified by the Federal Aviation Administration (FAA).
 In July 2014, the university also became the nation's first FAA-approved training provider for student airline certification.

-ERAU Prescott has the nation's first College of Security and Intelligence.
-This degree program focuses on global issues such as terrorism, information warfare, transportation security, illicit trafficking networks, corporate security, population dislocations, natural disasters, widespread epidemics, cyber security and international crime and homeland security.
+Embry-Riddle Prescott has the nation's first College of Business, Security and Intelligence.
+The offered degree programs focus on business and global issues such as terrorism, information warfare, transportation security, illicit trafficking networks, corporate security, population dislocations, natural disasters, widespread epidemics, cyber security and international crime and homeland security.

 Student body

-Embry-Riddle's total fall 2016 undergraduate enrollment at the Prescott campus was 2,400 students, 24% of which were female.
-International students make up 4.2% of the Prescott campus's undergraduate enrollment.
+Embry-Riddle's total fall 2023 undergraduate enrollment at the Prescott campus was 3,250 students, 28% of which were female.
+International students make up 8.5% of the Prescott campus's undergraduate enrollment.

-A student-operated newspaper, Horizons, publishes every 2 weeks during the school year.
-The campus also has Riddle Radio, which broadcasts outdoors in the Student Union area, on the Internet at its website, and on AM 1640.
-Over 90 student clubs and organizations are approved for Fall 2013.
+A student-operated newspaper, Horizons, publishes every two weeks during the school year.
+Over 120 student clubs and organizations are approved for Fall 2023.
 These include fraternities and sororities, service clubs, academic clubs, athletic clubs and special interest/activities clubs.

 The Prescott campus is home to the Golden Eagles Flight Team, which competes in the National Intercollegiate Flying Association.
-Prescott's Golden Eagles Flight Team has won the regional championship each year for the past 31 years, and the team is also twelve-time National Champions winning in 1993, 1997, 1999, 2003, 2005, 2007, 2008, 2012, 2013, 2016, 2017, and 2018.
+Prescott's Golden Eagles Flight Team has won the regional championship each year for the past 39 years, and the team is also fifteen-time National Champions winning in 1993, 1997, 1999, 2003, 2005, 2007, 2008, 2012, 2013, 2016, 2017, 2018, 2021, 2022, 2023 and 2025.

-With their twelve national wins, the team has also been inducted into the San Diego Air & Space Museum's Hall of Fame.
+With their sixteen national wins, the team has also been inducted into the San Diego Air & Space Museum's Hall of Fame.

 Athletics

 The athletic teams of Embry–Riddle's Prescott campus are called the Eagles.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the California Pacific Conference (Cal Pac) since the 2012–13 academic year.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Southwest Athletic Conference (GSAC; formerly the Golden State Athletic Conference until after the 2023–24 school year) since the 2024–25 academic year.
+The Eagles previously competed in the California Pacific Conference (Cal Pac) from 2012–13 to 2023–24.

-ERAU–Prescott competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, track & field (outdoor only) and wrestling; women's sports include basketball, cross country, golf, soccer, softball, track & field (outdoor only) and volleyball.
+Embry–Riddle Prescott competes in 14 intercollegiate varsity sports: men's sports include baseball, basketball, cross country, golf, soccer, track & field (outdoor only) and wrestling; women's sports include basketball, cross country, golf, soccer, softball, track & field (outdoor only) and volleyball.

 Club sports

-There are several club sports as well: baseball, rugby, cheer squad, dance team, archery, golf, indoor soccer, lacrosse, ultimate, softball and ice hockey.
+There are several club sports as well: baseball, rugby, dance team, archery, golf, indoor soccer, lacrosse, ultimate, softball and ice hockey.

 Facilities

 Athletic facilities on campus include indoor volleyball and basketball courts, a fitness center, a training room with a whirlpool, a multi-purpose gym, and a matted room for wrestling, aerobics, and martial arts.
-Other facilities include a softball field, intercollegiate soccer field, tennis courts, sand volleyball courts, a 25-yard outdoor swimming pool, racquetball courts, a running track and a multi-sport recreation field.
-The fitness center is currently undergoing a major renovation of facilities due for completion in the next 3 years.
+Other facilities include a softball field, baseball field, intercollegiate soccer field, tennis courts, sand volleyball courts, a 25-yard outdoor swimming pool, racquetball courts, a running track and a multi-sport recreation field.